dashpay/docs/introduction/features.rst

 PrivateSend gives you true financial privacy by obscuring the origins of your funds.
 All the Dash in your wallet is comprised of different "inputs", which you can think of as separate, discrete coins.
-PrivateSend uses an innovative process to mix your inputs with the inputs of two other people, without having your coins ever leave your wallet.
+PrivateSend uses an innovative process to mix your inputs with the inputs of at least two other people in a single transaction, so the value in Dash never leaves your wallet.
 You retain control of your money at all times.

 You can view a practical guide to use PrivateSend :ref:`here <dashcore-privatesend-instantsend>`.